Userful™: Frequently Asked Questions

 Alternatively, most of our customers use one of the supported third party content management solutions to manage content.
 You can also set the video wall to play an HTML5 web page and use the solution to change and edit the content on that page.

 If you want users to be able to switch between sources, a second approach is to create a Welcome Screen with all the desired sources available and then use the "Source Switcher" feature to launch any session from any device on the same network.

 Q: Does Userful™ support multi-level permission system?
 Can I have a separate login for unprivileged staff access where they can control mapping of displays but not admin level functions?

 Yes.
 Userful™ supports “admin” and “staff” user accounts with different login credentials.
 Admin login allows full access to all system functions whereas the "staff" login offers restricted access to a limited set of features.
 Staff users can only map displays to any source without changing any session settings.
 For more details, visit staff login section.

 Q: Do I need a specialist to help me with routine configuration of the system?

 AV specialists are not required for routine configuration changes.
 Any browser, even a tablet can be used to setup and configure the video-wall in minutes.
 Drag and drop GUI and intuitive test pattern makes it easy to map appropriate portions of the image to complex artistic display geometries as well as to fine-tune bezel correction in grid layouts.
 Please visit Configuring Video Wall page for more details.

 Q: How do I map content to the video wall?

-After creating and calibrating your video wall it will appear in the Control Center > Station Mapping screen.
-This screen provides the ability to map multiple displays to session containers via a drag and drop interface.
-The different types of Session Container available are:
+After creating and calibrating your video wall it will appear in the Control Center > Mapping screen.
+This screen provides the ability to map multiple displays to sources via a drag and drop interface.
+The different types of sources available are:

 - Beabloo Player